serpapi/serpapi-ruby/README.md

   tbm: "nws|isch|shop",
   tbs: "custom to be client criteria",
   async: false # true when async call enabled.
+  timeout: 60 # HTTP timeout in seconds on the client side only.
 }

 # formated search results as a Hash